How to Add a Column to an Existing Table in SQL Using the ALTER TABLE ADD Statement

 Add a nullable column to an existing SQL Server table

 In dbForge Studio for SQL Server, you can choose between two methods to add a nullable column to an existing table.
-The first method involves utilizing the built-in Table Editor, which provides a visual interface for performing the operation without the need for coding.
+The first method involves utilizing the built-in Table Editor, which provides a visual tools for performing the operation without the need for coding.
 The second method involves using the SQL Editor, where you can manually enter the relevant SQL statement to add the nullable column.
+By default, new columns are added with NULL values for all existing rows unless specified otherwise.

 Add a nullable column to a table using the Studio's Table Editor